cisagov/con-pca-cicd/controller/README.md

 <!--Please add steps for local deployment of software information here-->

-Note: Currently this is forcused on running localy on a Mac using Python3.
+Note: Currently this is forcused on running locally on a Mac using Python3.

 ### Git Clone Project